None of This Is True: Plot

 In a bonus chapter released by Lisa Jewell, told from Erin's perspective, it is revealed that Erin and Roxy now live together in a new-build house.
 The relationship between the sisters is tense due to Erin's neediness and Roxy's volatile temper.
-After watching all the episode of Hi, I'm Your Birthday Twin! in one sitting, Erin feels uncomfortable about lying about Brooke's death, recalling when she witnessed Roxy strangle Brooke to death in a fit of rage because she went to prom without her and how Josie and Walter hid her body and covered up her death.
+After watching all the episode of "Hi, I'm Your Birthday Twin!" in one sitting, Erin feels uncomfortable about lying about Brooke's death, recalling when she witnessed Roxy strangle Brooke to death in a fit of rage because she went to prom without her and how Josie and Walter hid her body and covered up her death.
 The trauma of the incident causes Erin to isolate herself in her room for five years out of fear of her family.
 Erin admits she regrets doing the show, fearing their lies will be exposed if Josie is caught but Roxy is confident no one will believe her, showing no remorse for letting the world believe Josie killed Brooke.
-After annoying Roxy until she leaves the room, Erin begins secretly writing a message to Alix, telling her she needs to make a new show, implying she intends to confess the truth.
+After annoying Roxy until she leaves the room, Erin begins secretly writing a message to Alix, telling her she needs to make a new show.